I Just Called

 "I Just Called" is a song by Swedish duo Neiked, English singer Anne-Marie, and American rapper Latto.
 The song was released on 27 May 2022, through Asylum and Warner.
 The song interpolates Stevie Wonder's 1984 song "I Just Called to Say I Love You".

 Background

 In an interview with Official Charts, Neiked said that Stevie Wonder heard "I Just Called" before its release and gave the song his approval.

+Music and lyrics

+Anne-Marie sings about "moving on from her past partner and needing to get closure".
+However, she cannot do it face to face, so she says “I just called to say I hate you/I just called to say that I moved on.”

+Critical reception

+The Musical Hype rated the song 4 out of 5 stars.
+He called it a "short, sweet, and utterly infectious pop bop".
+Alex Gonzalez of Uproxx wrote that "Anne-Marie and Latto ride the electronic beat with ease, displaying confidence in their craft as frontrunners in their respective genres."